If you are in immediate danger, dial 111 and ask for the Police.

 The Family Services Directory lists information about social services that provide services and programmes for New Zealand families.

 The 0800 Family Violence Information Line (0800 456 450) provides self-help information and connects people to services where appropriate.
 It is available seven days a week, from 9am to 11pm, with an after-hours message redirecting callers in the case of an emergency.

 Partners, family and friends can request Police to advise if a person has a history of family violence.
 See more at this link:

 Note though that as most family violence goes unreported, not having a police record is no guarantee that someone has not been an abusive in the past.

-If you are worried about a child you can phone Child, Youth and Family on 0508FAMILY for some ideas about what to do.
+If you are worried about a child you can contact The Ministry of Vulernable Children, Oranga Tamariki for some ideas about what to do.
 You don't need to give your name.